OpenNTF/Script-Portlet-Node-Samples/splint/README.md

 });
 ```

-In grunt/index.js, `splint.run` is called an arbitrarily number of times using
+Below is an example (in pseudocode) of calling `splint.run` an arbitrarily number
-a list of callbacks.
-It might be cleaner to use promises instead of callbacks,
+of times using a list of callbacks.
-but I haven't tried doing that.

-The callback takes three arguments, `err`, `stdout`, `raw`.

-In the Grunt plugin, the `src` option is changed between runs.
-In pseudo-code:
 ```[javascript]
 var runs = [];